-All plants need certain chemicals to grow well.
+All plants need certain nutrients to grow well.
 Outdoors, they send out miles of roots when they can't find what they need nearby.
 Indoors, though, they don't have that option.
 So, taking care of indoor plants requires a little extra love from you.
 Take note of the tips on this indoor plant guide and your green friends will thank you for it.

 Provide your houseplants with regular feedings of organic (natural) or inorganic (synthetic) fertilizers.
 The three major nutrients that plants receive from fertilizers are nitrogen, phosphorus, and potassium (usually abbreviated as N, P, and K on packages).
 Nitrogen is important for good foliage, phosphorus helps roots grow, and potassium is vital for good blooming.
 Supplying your plants with these nutrients should be at the top of your indoor plant care checklist.

 So, now you know the basics of how to take care of your indoor plants, but what fertilizer should you use?
 Common organic fertilizers are blood meal, bonemeal, cow manure, fish emulsion, and kelp products.
 Chemical fertilizers are sold under a variety of product names.
 The chemical analysis varies by brand.
 Read labels carefully.

 You can apply fertilizers in a number of ways:

 Organic fertilizers work slowly.
 It takes time for them to break down in the soil and release nutrients.
 Some time-release chemical formulas also break down slowly, releasing nutrients over a long period of time.
 Most chemical fertilizers, however, work rapidly, giving plants a quick boost.
 Be patient with results, as they will depend on the particular indoor plant you're working with.

 Before applying any fertilizer, thoroughly moisten the soil.
 Never use more than the recommended dose; too much fertilizer can burn roots and kill plants.
 In fact, it's generally better to use less than the recommended amount and apply the fertilizer more frequently.
 This is especially true for chemical fertilizers, which tend to be more caustic than organic ones.